massalabs/station/INSTALLATION.md

 ## Debian Linux Installation

-### GUI Installation

-1. Download the latest version of **MassaStation** installer for Debian Linux (`.deb`) from [here](https://github.com/massalabs/station/releases/latest/).
-2. Open your file manager and navigate to the location where the `.deb` package is saved.
-3. Right-click on the `.deb` package and choose "Open with Software Install" or a similar option.
-4. The package manager will launch and display **MassaStation** installation page.
-5. Review the package information and dependencies, if any, and click on the "Install" button.
-6. If prompted, enter your administrator password to authorize the installation.
-7. The installation will commence, and you will see a progress bar indicating the status.
-8. Once the installation is complete, you will receive a notification confirming the successful installation.

 ### Terminal Installation using apt

 1. Download the latest version of **MassaStation** installer for Debian Linux from [here](https://github.com/massalabs/station/releases/latest/).